 However, we need to do exactly that in order to support the fault tolerance scheme we plan to implement in Kan.
 When a node fails, the threads that were executing on it must be reconstituted elsewhere.
 Therefore, we encapsulate the work to be done by a thread in an kan.thrd.AsynchCall object.
 Each AsynchCall is run by associating a kan.thrd.KanThread (subclass of java.lang.Thread) with it.
-Although we cannot transfer kan.thrd.KanThreads between nodes, we can transfer AsynchCalls, thereby giving us the desired functionality.
+Although we cannot transfer KanThreads between nodes, we can transfer AsynchCalls, thereby giving us the desired functionality.
+Note also that the IDs described above are assigned to the AsynchCall objects, not the KanThread objects.

-3.3.3 Future
+3.3.2 Future